 S, SD and SRC series for I/O interface

 DJX, VMX, DX and NOX series for DJ mixers

 PMP series for professional powered Behringer mixers.

-Behringer X32 is the most favoured among Behringer mixers for its digital mixing console with programmable MIDAS preamps.
+Behringer X32 is the most favoured among mixers for its digital mixing capabilities with programmable MIDAS preamps.

-Behringer provides high definition DJ as well as studio headphones delivering highly efficient music quality with thumping bass.
-HPM, HPX and HPS series products are few which rule the Behringer headphones.
+Headphones: Behringer provides high definition DJ as well as studio headphones delivering highly efficient music quality with thumping bass.
+HPM, HPX and HPS series products are few who rule the Behringer headphones.

-Behringer has high performance loudspeaker systems for commercial installation applications, multimedia, portable Behringer speakers as well as studio monitoring.
+Behringer has high-performance loudspeaker systems for commercial installation applications, multimedia, portable speakers as well as studio monitoring.
 MS personal monitor series, B series Pro Audio speaker system, B20 high-resolution studio monitor and K6 audiophile studio monitor are few celebrated Behringer speakers.

 Behringer offers microphones in three broad categories:

-Large diaphragm microphones: Behringer provides gold-sputtered large-diaphragm condenser microphone for professional studio purposes.
-Designed and engineered in Germany, these have heavy duty suspension mount with an aluminium transparent case included.
+Large-diaphragm microphones: Behringer provides gold-sputtered large-diaphragm condenser microphone for professional studio purposes.
+Designed and engineered in Germany, these have heavy-duty suspension mount with a transparent aluminium case included.